knpuniversity/drupal-under-the-hood/knpu/render-array-events.md

 layers start to open up.

 That's if for now.
 If there's something that's confusing you or mysterious in D8, let me know and we'll dive in together.
-Ok, seeya guys next time!
+Ok, see ya guys next time!